No business owner expects crime to befall them — after all, theft, robbery, arson, and the like are all things that happen to other people.

 The five reasons we’ve listed above are the most common by far, and you can expect to see them firsthand should you choose to invest in a security company.

-If you’re in the market for a private security solution for your business, take a look at what Unified Security has to offer.
+If you’re in the market for a private security solution for your business, take a look at what Aips Security has to offer.
 We’re the country’s largest, private, indigenously-owned security provider with plenty of experience in servicing high-profile companies, agencies, and organisations.